ProcessMaker/processmaker/ProcessMaker/OpenAI/Prompts/pmql_code_generator_optimized_for_requests.md

 ##
 LIKE Operator for Wildcard Pattern Matching.
 Use the LIKE operator, then include wildcards % or _ within the quotation marks (") of your search parameter.
 The % wildcard represents zero, one, or more characters.
 The _ wildcard represents exactly one character.
-Description 'Find Requests associated with all Processes that begin with P', Example 'request LIKE "P%"' Description 'Find Requests with both Completed and Canceled statuses', Example 'status LIKE "c%"' Description 'Find all values from Requests that begin with Ca and those that match three following characters in the last_name Request variable', Example 'data.last_name LIKE "Ca%"'
+Description 'Find Requests associated with all Processes that begin with P', Example 'request LIKE "P%"' Description 'Find Requests where status starts with c', Example 'status LIKE "c%"' Description 'Find all values from Requests that begin with Ca and those that match three following characters in the last_name Request variable', Example 'data.last_name LIKE "Ca%"'
 Description, 'Find all Tasks that begin with T', Example 'task LIKE "T%"' Description, 'Find all Requests where requester begin with A and have exactly 5 characters following', Example 'requester LIKE "A____"'